Nikitha5399/M2-Embedded_Microcontroller-Based-LPG-Gas-Leakage-Detector-using-GSM-Module/1_Requirements/README.md

 # WHO

--Gas sensors are employed in factories and manufacturing facilities to identify gas leaks, and to detect smoke and carbon monoxide in homes and also in vehicles.
+- Gas sensors are employed in factories and manufacturing facilities to identify gas leaks, and to detect smoke and carbon monoxide in homes and also in vehicles.

+# HOW

+- If it detects a gas leak, the LED will light up, the buzzer will activate, then the system will send a notification message stating that there has been an LPG gas leak.
+If       no LPG gas leak is detected, the system will continue to detect the gas level through the LPG gas sensor until it detects an LPG gas leak.

 # HIGH LEVEL REQUIREMENTS